Pavesoft/react-native-boilerplate-pavesoft/README.md

-# Welcome to React Native Boilterplate 👋
+# Welcome to React Native Boilerplate 👋

 This boilerplate provides a robust starting point for React Native development, pre-configured with essential libraries and a structured folder layout.
 Designed to streamline your development process, this template integrates key tools and practices to help you build high-quality mobile applications efficiently.